forta-network/forta-bot-templates/nft-wash-trade/README.md

 ## Description

-Inspired by the research paper: [NFT Wash Trading: Quantifying suspicious behaviour in NFT markets](https://arxiv.org/abs/2202.03866), this agent monitors the following NFT collection's sales on the specified exchange for wash trades:
+Inspired by the research paper: [NFT Wash Trading: Quantifying suspicious behaviour in NFT markets](https://arxiv.org/abs/2202.03866), this agent monitors the following NFT collection's sales on the specified exchange and detects wallet addresses involved in wash trading:

 ```javascript
 {